TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``${REPOSITORY_NAME}_SOURCE_DIR``

     The absolute path to the base of a given TriBITS Repository's source directory.
-CMake code, for example in a packages's ``CMakeLists.txt`` file, typically refers to this by the raw name like ``RepoX_SOURCE_DIR``.
+CMake code, for example in a packages' ``CMakeLists.txt`` file, typically refers to this by the raw name like ``RepoX_SOURCE_DIR``.
     This makes such CMake code independent of where the various TriBITS repos are in relation to each other or the TriBITS Project (but does hard-code